 - No inbuilt Reporting - Reporting capability is also not provided by Selenium.
 That is to say; reporting can be done only by pairing it with a framework like JUnit, TestNG.

-Even though it's straightforward to learn and kickoff automation of web applications using Selenium, its always useful to ensure that the user knows the following concepts, before starting learning about Selenium:
+Even though it's straightforward to learn and kickoff automation of web applications using Selenium, it is always useful to ensure that the user knows the following concepts, before starting to learn about Selenium:

 - Additionally, they possess the basic knowledge of XML and JSON.

-- Moreover, they know DOM and identifying a web element using a locator in DOM.
+- Moreover, they know DOM and identify a web element using a locator in DOM.

 Now before jumping to the usage of the Selenium suite, the first confusion that comes is which Selenium tool needs to use for which type of scenarios.
 Let's understand a few of the situations where a particular Selenium tool will fit the needs: